jluningp/smlformat/README.md

 The source code of SMLFormat is formatted with SMLFormat.

-# Installation
+## Installation

 1. Install the [SML/NJ compiler](https://www.smlnj.org).
 2. Clone this git repo: `git clone https://github.com/jluningp/smlformat.git SMLFORMAT_DIR`.
 3. Open `SMLFORMAT_DIR/smlformat` and modify the variable `BASE_DIR` to be your smlformat directory.
 3. Follow the instructions below for editor installation.

-# Usage
+## Usage

-SMLFormat has two modes: StdIn and file.
-In StdIn mode, SMLFormat reads SML code from StdIn and outputs formatted code to StdOut.
+SMLFormat has two modes: stdin and file.
+In stdin mode, SMLFormat reads SML code from StdIn and outputs formatted code to StdOut.
 In file mode, SMLFormat reads SML code from an input file and outputs formatted code to an output file.

 StdIn mode:
 ```